Radiant Snow Melting System Articles

 insulation underneath the base surface.
 The insulation can be installed underneath the

-base surface or it can be laid on top of the base surface and the snow melting cable
+base surface, but it should not be laid on top of the base surface where the snow melting cable

 |